m1keil/slack-slash-lambda/README.md

 # slack-slash-lambda
 This repo holds code and configuration for lambda based [slash commands](https://api.slack.com/slash-commands) for Slack.

+## Details for geeks
+Slack allows your API to respond in sync or async manner.
+For synchronus calls the timeout is 3 seconds.
+For any work that might take longer than that it is recommended to use callback url while responding with `200 OK` to the initial call.
+The configuration in thie repo configures API gateway to run the Lambdas asynchronusly.

 # Pre-Requirements
 To deploy this you will need the following